chemist/nemesis/readme.md

 ### Namespace

-Create namespace for tasks with the keyword `namespace`
+Create namespaces for tasks with the keyword `namespace`

     nemesis = do